 Those cases not settled at pretrial are assigned to the same judge for trial.
-At the trial, the judge will hear all questions.
-The judge will then decide the merits of the controversy pursuant to the law and a fair preponderance of the evidence.
-From there a decision is rendered and a decree is entered.
-At this stage either party may appeal to the Appellate Division.
-The Appellate Division consists of three judges, none of whom is the Trial Judge.
+At the trial, the judge hears all questions.
+The judge then decides the merits of the controversy pursuant to the law and a fair preponderance of the evidence.
+A decision is then rendered and a decree entered.
+At this stage either party may appeal to the Appellate Division which consists of three judges, none of whom is the Trial Judge.

-The Appellate Division judges review the transcript and the record of the case along with the appellant's reasons for appeal and such other briefs and memoranda of law as they may desire.
-The Appellate Division will then decide the matter and a final decree of the Appellate Division will be entered.
+The Appellate Division judges review the transcript and the record of the case along with the appellants reasons for appeal and such other briefs and memoranda of law as they may desire.
+The Appellate Division then decides the matter and a final decree of the Appellate Division is entered.
 If either party is aggrieved by a final decree, they may petition the Supreme Court for a writ of certiorari.
 Upon petition, the Supreme Court may review any decree of the Workers' Compensation Court.